metawork-studio/koala-documentation/_documentation/chapters/3-quick-guide/3.2/4-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sequence-grid-pads.png" alt="Sequence note grid screen" %}

-Image: grid view

-Double tap on any sequence to open the grid editor.
-Each row corresponds to pads, starting with bank A, pad 1 and going down to bank D, pad 16.
+Double tap on any sequence to open the note grid editor.
+Each row corresponds to pads, starting with bank A pad 1 and going down to bank D pad 16.